maltekuehl/k-DBCV/README.md

 </p>

 ### Memory cutoff
-Currently, DBCV* memory scales with the number of points in an individual cluster.
+Currently, DBCV memory scales with the number of points in an individual cluster.
 A memory cutoff is necessary and should be set dependent on the machine being used.
 The default is set to a maximum of 15000 points allowed in a single cluster.
 The score will output an error when an individual cluster exceeds this cutoff.
 ```
-score = DBCV_Score(X,labels, memory_cutoff = 10)
+score = DBCV_score(X,labels, memory_cutoff = 10)
 ```
 Output: Memory cutoff reached: automatically assigned a score of -1.
 Increase mem_cutoff to attempt to score.